 Why Are NASCAR Cars Able To Refuel While Running?

-Everyone who drives a car has certainly gone through the process of filling up their gas tank many times.
-However, nobody at a normal gas station has ever had the experience of filling their gas tanks like NASCAR does during a race.
+Everyone who drives a car has gone through filling up their gas tank many times.
+However, most people at a normal gas station have never had the experience of filling their gas tank at a NASCAR pit stop.
 One of the keys to winning a NASCAR race is not wasting any time during pit stops.
 One way that NASCAR drivers make this happen is to keep their cars running when their gas tank is being refilled.

 Why Do NASCAR Drivers Keep Their Cars On While Refueling?

-One key piece of equipment that pit crews have at NASCAR races is a dump.
-A dump is a type of fuel can that is designed to empty everything in it into the race car in under eight seconds.
-One dump can hold up to eleven gallons of fuel, so two whole dump cans are required to fill a NASCAR race car's fuel tank.
-If the pit crew knows they need a whole tank, they will empty two dumps into the car, but they also could just put one depending on what time of the race it is to save time.
-This system makes it much less stressful for pit crew members to pump gas into the car, and because they know the exact amounts of fuel they have, there is no risk of overflowing the tank and causing a fire.
+A dump can is one key piece of equipment that pit crews have at NASCAR races.
+A dump can is a fuel can that is designed to empty everything in it into the race car in under eight seconds.
+One dump can holds 12 gallons of fuel, so two dump cans are required to fill a NASCAR race car’s fuel tank.
+If the pit crew knows they need a whole tank, they will empty two dump cans into the car.
+If the driver is making a shorter pit stop and does not require a full tank of fuel, the crew will only empty one dump can to save time.
+By weighing and precisely calibrating the dump cans, teams know exactly how much fuel entered the tank.
+Using precise formulas, the pit crew calculates how much fuel is burned during racing, allowing them to determine how much empty space is in the fuel tank.

 Why Not Turn Off The Car Just To Be Safe?

 While there is a risk of overfilling your gas tank at a normal gas station, there is nothing normal about a NASCAR pit crew refueling a race car.
-Pit crews are trained to know how much gas to put in the race car and almost always have a system in place.
-Using these systems they put together, filling the gas tank becomes a seamless process that may look easy on television, but requires lots of practice and effort.
-With pit crews knowing exactly what to do, drivers do not need to spend the extra seconds waiting for their cars to restart.
-Once the pit crew is done, the driver can speed away immediately.
+Pit crews are trained to know how much gas to put in the race car and have fire extinguishers at the ready.
+Using these systems, filling the gas tank becomes a seamless process that requires lots of practice and effort to perfect.
+With perfectly calibrated refueling and safety procedures in place, drivers do not need to waste time turning their engines off and back on again.